ibm-cloud-docs/codeengine/deploy-multiple-regions.md

 Transport Layer Security (TLS) certificates are used to encrypt traffic between CIS edge servers and your users.
 You must provide a TLS certificate for the appropriate hostnames for your application.
 You can choose a {{site.data.keyword.cis_short}}-provided TLS certificate or you can provide your own.

-To provide your own TLS certficate,
+To provide your own TLS certificate,

 1. Go to the Security page in the {{site.data.keyword.cis_short}} console.